Fisher TW-6 Metal Detector

 Detecting large metal objects, cables and pipes

-The Fisher TW-6 metal detector is based on an invention made by Fisher Research Laboratory Inc. in 1931.
-The TW-6 features a separate transmitting and receiving coil, unlike most other metal detectors where both coils are integrated.
-This invention makes it possible to locate deep metal objects such as oil tanks, manhole covers, metal pipes and cables when there is no “starting point” to which a transmitter can be attached.
-There are three different methods of locating: Method A: With the transmitter and receiver attached to the carrying handle, it acts as a metal detector.
-Method B: Place the transmitter above ground above the pipe and use the receiver to pick up and follow the signal.
-Method C: When there is a “starting point”, connect the transmitter directly to the cable or pipe and use the receiver to pick up and follow the signal.
+The Fisher TW-6 metal detector is based on an invention by Fisher Research Laboratory Inc. dating back to 1931.
+The TW-6's distinguishing feature is that the transmitting and receiving coils are separate, unlike most other metal detectors where both coils are integrated.
+This invention makes it possible to locate deep metal objects such as oil tanks, manhole covers, metal pipes, and cables when there is no "starting point" to connect a transmitter to.
+There are three different ways to locate: Method A: With both the transmitter and receiver attached to the carrying handle, acting as a metal detector.
+Method B: Place the transmitter above ground over the pipe and use the receiver to pick up and follow the signal.
+Method C: Once a "starting point" is established, connect the transmitter directly to the cable or pipe and use the receiver to pick up and follow the signal.

 Other features